pkuppens/my_chat_gpt/UV.md

 4. Add your project dependencies to the `pyproject.toml` file under `[tool.uv.dependencies]`.
 You can copy the dependencies from your existing `requirements.txt` file.

+   Note: to minimize the dependencies, we can use a similar way as with the `python-dependency-minimizer.yaml` github workflow file.
+We need to have `pipdeptree` package installed, and call something like:

+   `pipdeptree --warn silence --freeze | grep -E '^\S' > minimal-requirements.txt`

+   (Needs small modification or manual edits on Windows command terminal without `grep`)

 5. Install the dependencies using `uv`:

     ```sh